 Responsibility – to act and take responsibility where necessary

-4) Y – Why!?: Critical thinking is so important to develop in our boys.
+- Y – Why!?: It is so important to develop the art of critical thinking in our boys.

 Citizenship and community